 Bangor, ME 04401

 The Maine Association for the Deaf (MeAD) is a state chapter of the National Association for the Deaf (NAD) and is the central deaf organization for statewide activities for the deaf in Maine.
 Founded in Belfast in 1877, this organization focuses on social, education, recreation, civic and economic welfare of all deaf and hard-of-hearing citizens and holds a biennial convention.
-The MeAD distributes a quarterly newsletter and plans to unveil a website.
 A person need not be deaf or hard of hearing to be a member.

 Maine Recreation Association of the Deaf